Henschke, `Hill of Grace` Eden Valley Shiraz

 Vinification

-Grapes were hand-harvested in the cool of the morning.
-Individual blocks of this single vineyard were picked separately and remained so throughout the vinification process.
-Once in the winery, the grapes were destemmed and lightly crushed into traditional, concrete, open-top fermenters.
-A submerged cap was performed in order to manage a slow tannin extraction.
+Grapes were hand-harvested on 30th and 31st March.
 The fermentations were controlled with pump-overs being performed twice daily.
-After 7-10 days and just prior to reaching dryness, the fermentations were gently pressed to barrel with the primary fermentation finishing in 83% French and 17% American oak (29% new and 71% seasoned) hogshead barrels.
-The wine aged for 18 months in oak before assemblage and bottling.
-It was aged for a further three years in bottle before release.
+After 7-10 days and just prior to reaching dryness, the must was gently pressed to barrel with the primary fermentation finishing in 84% French and 16% American oak (13% new and 87% seasoned) hogshead barrels.
+The wine aged for 18 months in oak before blending and bottling.

 Tasting Notes & Technical Details